Vitamin d and exercise may fight bone loss in breast cancer survivors

 Summary

-This study looks at whether high-dose vitamin D and a home exercise program (walking and strength training) can prevent bone loss in women being treated for breast cancer.
-About 191 postmenopausal women with early-stage breast cancer are taking part.
-The goal is to see if these approaches, alone or together, improve bone density and physical fitness.
+This study looks at whether high-dose vitamin D and a home exercise program (walking and strength training) can help prevent bone loss in women being treated for breast cancer.
+About 191 postmenopausal women with early-stage breast cancer will take either vitamin D or a placebo, with or without the exercise program.
+The goal is to see if these approaches improve bone density, fitness, and muscle strength.

 Disclaimer